Terminal illness: Definition

+When the remaining lifespan is expected to be days and the physical process of dying has begun, the term active dying may be used instead.

+Communicating terminal status

+Most terminally ill people do not experience additional distress from honest prognosis discussions beyond their existing distress from the illness itself, and they usually value knowing whether their realistic lifespan is likely to be "weeks", "months", or "years", even if more specific estimates are unavailable.
+However, many healthcare providers avoid telling them this because the healthcare providers are uncomfortable with death or perceive it as a professional failure.
+To avoid admitting that the person will inevitably die from an incurable condition, they may withhold information or, if pressed, give overly optimistic answers.
+For example, if the typical person in that situation usually lives for two to six months, they may say only the larger number.
+They may rationalize the inflated claim by thinking of hopeful possibilities, such as an unproven treatment (which might shorten the person's life even further) being attempted, or because they know that life expectancy is an imperfect estimate and could be both shorter or longer than expected.

+They may feel pressure from family members to give pleasant news or to preserve the false appearance of hope.
+They often want to avoid the emotional outbursts that are associated with people understanding the medical situation accurately.
+For example, they will use death-denying language such as "She has a life-limiting diagnosis" – a term that makes the inevitable death seem less inevitable – rather than bluntly saying "No matter what we do, your daughter is almost certainly going to die from this cancer, probably within the next few months."

 Management

 By definition, there is not a cure or adequate treatment for terminal illnesses.
 However, some kinds of medical treatments may be appropriate anyway, such as treatment to reduce pain or ease breathing.

 Some terminally ill patients stop all debilitating treatments to reduce unwanted side effects.
 Others continue aggressive treatment in the hope of an unexpected success.
 Still others reject conventional medical treatment and pursue unproven treatments such as radical dietary modifications.
 Patients' choices about different treatments may change over time.
+People who pursue aggressive treatment usually do not understand that their illness has reached a terminal stage, and they are pursuing treatment because they do not understand it to be futile.

 Palliative care is normally offered to terminally ill patients, regardless of their overall disease management style, if it seems likely to help manage symptoms such as pain and improve quality of life.
 Hospice care, which can be provided at home or in a long-term care facility, additionally provides emotional and spiritual support for the patient and loved ones.
 Some complementary approaches, such as relaxation therapy, massage, and acupuncture may relieve some symptoms and other causes of suffering.